Firstyear/prd-blog/blog_source/2018/10/19/rust_rwlock_and_mutex_performance_oddities.rst

 of difference where Linux has allow many more readers to complete than the OSX version.

-Linux pthread_rwlock does allow you to change this policy (PTHREAD_RWLOCK_PREFER_WRITER_NP) but this isn't exposde via Rust.
-This means today, you trust the OS default.
+Linux pthread_rwlock does allow you to change this policy (PTHREAD_RWLOCK_PREFER_WRITER_NP) but this isn't exposed via Rust.
+This means today, you accept (and trust) the OS default.
+Rust is just unaware at compile time and run time that such a different policy exists.

 Conclusion
 ----------